TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat.md

       - In this mode, data transmission and reception can happen independently on all channels.
       - After a command is sent, all channels wait for a response and process the response independently.
 However, all channels must finish processing before the next command can be triggered.
 \endcond
+\cond SOC_AM261X
+   -  Dual channel support using two independent PRU cores (PRU0 and PRU1)
+      - Each PRU core handles one encoder channel independently
+      - Different PRU slices can operate encoders at different frequencies
+      - Each channel requires a separate EnDat instance in SysConfig
+\endcond
    -  Safety Readiness: Recovery time
    -  Clock up to 16MHz with single channel \if (SOC_AM243X || SOC_AM64X) and load share mode (multi-channel) \endif
       \note In three channel interface of PRU-ICSS, receive (Rx) is oversampled at 8x of send (Tx).
 Therefore, the encoder interface frequency "f" should be such that Tx source clock value is divisible by "f" and Rx source clock value is divisible by "8*f".